dmbee/seglearn/doc/user_guide.rst

 The main contributions of this package are:

 1) ``SegmentX`` - transformer class for performing the time series / sequence segmentation when the target is contextual
-2) ``SegmentXY`` - transformer class for performing the time series / sequence segmentation when the target is a time series
+2) ``SegmentXY`` - transformer class for performing the time series / sequence segmentation when the target is a time series. also handles forecasting.
 3) ``FeatureRep`` - transformer class for computing a feature representation from segment data, and
 4) ``SegPipe`` - pipeline class for integrating this for use with scikit learn machine learning algorithms and evaluation tools
 5) ``TS_Data`` - an indexable / iterable class for storing time series & contextual data